Jan9103/atrea/docs/slow_start.md

   * If you target small streamers i would recommend to turn it on.
 * `--log-shoutouts` (`-s`): Enables the logging of shoutouts.
   * Sadly this is based on parsing `!so` and `!shoutout` from the streamer, thus:
-    * atrea will have to parse all chat messages (though it has suprising little cpu/.. impact)
+    * ATREA will have to parse all chat messages (though it has surprising little cpu/.. impact)
     * the collected data is faulty by design (no idea if they shout-out twitch, twitter, etc; false shoutouts; etc)
   * Not many algorithms use this (yet), but it isn't much disk-space per day.
 * `--follow-shoutouts`: When enabled it will follow shoutouts the same way as it follows raids.